What are the different types of permanent policies?

 Term insurance is the simplest form of life insurance.
 It pays only if death occurs during the term of the policy, which is usually from one to 30 years.
 Most term policies have no other benefit provisions.
 Term insurance generally offers the largest insurance protection for your premium dollar.

 There are two basic types of term life insurance policies level term and decreasing term.
-Level term means that the death benefit stays the same throughout the duration of the policy.
-Decreasing term payday loans Jellico Tennessee means that the death benefit drops, usually in one-year increments, over the course of the policy’s term.
+Level term means that the death benefit stays the same payday loans no credit check Lavergne TN throughout the duration of the policy.
+Decreasing term means that the death benefit drops, usually in one-year increments, over the course of the policy’s term.

 In 2003, virtually all (97 percent) of the term life insurance bought was level term.
 Common types of level term are: